-ART 305 PAINTING I (VAEM)\\
+ART 305 PAINTING I (VAEM)

-This is a beginning class in painting which covers the basics of materials, paint techniques, color, and composition.
-Assignments are given which focus on these elements in a problem-solving context, and yet reinforce the student's individual direction in painting (3 credits).
+This is a beginning class in painting which covers the basics of materials and techniques e.g. the use of color, glazes, brushwork, and composition, as expressive modalities, both for their own sake and importantly, their connection to ideas.
+Referencing the stylistic, conceptual, and technical aspects of major artists, will be a strategy used throughout the semester.
+Assignments focus on all the above in a problem-solving context, while reinforcing the student's individual development, culminating in original work.
+(3 credits).

-ART 306 PAINTING II (VAEM)\\
+ART 306 PAINTING II (VAEM)